iotaledger/wallet.rs/docs/docs/libraries/rust/getting_started.md

 ### Initialisation

-In order to use the library you first need to create an `AccountManager`:
+In order to use the library, you first need to create an `AccountManager`:

 ```rust
 use iota_wallet::{